vishwabaruah/compbio_zero2one/tutorial/docker/creating_dockerfile/create_dockerfile.md

 -   Use the extended docker commands section to edit the `Dockerfile`.
 -   Finally, save and close the `Dockerfile`.

 Voila!!
 Your `Dockerfile` is ready and your **App** is ready to build image and run it.
-You should be able to see the app running at `[http://localhost:8000/]`
+You should be able to see the app running at <http://localhost:8000/>.

 ## Demo

-Here is a demo of creating a [`Dockerfile` for R/Shiny app](https://github.com/vishwabaruah/compbio_zero2hero/blob/main/tutorial/docker/creating_dockerfile/dockerfile4shiny.md).
+Here is a demo of a [`Dockerfile` for R/Shiny app](https://github.com/vishwabaruah/compbio_zero2hero/blob/main/tutorial/docker/creating_dockerfile/dockerfile4shiny.md).

-Here is a demo of creating a [`Dockerfile` for node.js application](https://github.com/vishwabaruah/compbio_zero2hero/blob/main/tutorial/docker/creating_dockerfile/dockerfile4shiny.md).
+Here is another demo of a [`Dockerfile` for node.js application](https://github.com/vishwabaruah/compbio_zero2hero/blob/main/tutorial/docker/creating_dockerfile/dockerfile4shiny.md).